padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

     # Add these routes below to the app file...
     get "/" do
-      "Hello World!"
+      'Hello World!'
     end

-    get :about, :map => '/about_us' do
+    get :about, :map => '/about-us' do
-      render :haml, "%p This is a sample blog created to demonstrate how Padrino works!" end end end
+      render :haml, '%p This is a sample blog created to demonstrate how Padrino works!' end end end